How Does Right to Buy Affect Mortgage Eligibility?

 - Non-standard construction: if the council property you live in features any non-standard construction elements it could affect your eligibility.

 Right to Buy does not have any direct bearing on mortgage eligibility.
 In order to qualify for a competitive mortgage you will still be expected to meet the same basic criteria as any other borrower.
+Work out the costs of a mortgage using our Mortgage calculator UK

 If you have any questions or concerns regarding your eligibility under Right to Buy or would like to discuss mortgage options in more detail, we’re standing by to take your call.
 Contact a member of the team at UK Property Finance for an honest, obligation-free consultation.